 BS in Global Business: This curriculum caters to students who want to focus on the global dimensions of business.
 The program provides students with the knowledge and skills required for succeeding as a global manager while developing an understanding of the cultural, political and regulatory environments that shape international business and trade.

-BS in Management Information Systems: This degree track trains future information technology leaders for challenging and rewarding careers as enterprise systems professionals, information security analysts, healthcare technology professionals and IT consultants.
+BS in Information Technology and Systems: This degree track trains future information technology leaders for challenging and rewarding careers as enterprise systems professionals, information security analysts, healthcare technology professionals and IT consultants.
 The program is unique in its emphasis on how information technology supports, improves and restructures business processes.

 BS in Marketing: The BS in marketing provides students with practical and theoretical training so they can make strategic, effective and ethical decisions in their careers.
 The program is designed to prepare students for jobs in advertising and promotions, market research and analytics, product and brand management, and sales and business development.
 One distinguishing feature of UT Dallas' marketing degree is the significance it places on the quantitative aspects of marketing.